Henry John Temple, 3rd Viscount Palmerston: Balkans and Near East: defending Turkey, 1830s

 Palmerston had long maintained a suspicious and hostile attitude towards Russia, whose autocratic government offended his liberal principles and whose ever-growing size challenged the strength of the British Empire.
 He was angered by the 1833 Treaty of Hünkâr İskelesi, a mutual assistance pact between Russia and the Ottomans, but was annoyed and hostile towards David Urquhart, the creator of the Vixen affair, running the Russian blockade of Circassia in the mid-1830s.

 For his part, David Urquhart considered Palmerston a "mercenary of Russia" and founded the Free Press magazine in London, where he constantly promoted these views.
 The permanent author of this magazine was Karl Marx, who stated "from the time of Peter the Great until the Crimean War, there was a secret agreement between the London and St. Petersburg offices, and that Palmerston was a corrupt tool of the Tsar's policy."

 Despite his popular reputation, he was hesitant in 1831 about aiding the Sultan Mahmud II, who was under attack from Muhammad Ali, the wali of Egypt.
 Later, after Russian successes in 1833 and 1835, he made proposals to afford material aid, which were overruled by the cabinet.
 Palmerston held that "if we can procure for it ten years of peace under the joint protection of the five Powers, and if those years are profitably employed in reorganizing the internal system of the empire, there is no reason whatever why it should not become again a respectable Power."
 He challenged the metaphor that an old country, such as Turkey, should be in such disrepair as would be warranted by the comparison: "Half the wrong conclusions at which mankind arrive are reached by the abuse of metaphors, and by mistaking general resemblance or imaginary similarity for real identity."
-However, when the power of Muhammad Ali appeared to threaten the existence of the Ottoman dynasty, particularly given the death of Sultan Mahmud II on 1 July 1839, he succeeded in bringing the great powers togethe.
+However, when the power of Muhammad Ali appeared to threaten the existence of the Ottoman dynasty, particularly given the death of Sultan Mahmud II on 1 July 1839, he succeeded in bringing the great powers together.
 They signed a collective note on 27 July pledging to maintain the independence and integrity of the Turkish Empire in order to preserve the security and peace of Europe.
 However, by 1840 Muhammad Ali had occupied Syria and won the Battle of Nezib against the Turkish forces.
 Lord Ponsonby, the British ambassador at Constantinople, vehemently urged the British government to intervene.
 Privately, Palmerston explained his views on Muhammad Ali to Lord Granville thus: "Coercion of Mehemet Ali by England if war broke out might appear partial and unjust; but we are partial; and the great interests of Europe require that we should be so...
 No ideas therefore of fairness towards Mehemet ought to stand in the way of such great and paramount interests."
 Having closer ties to the wali than most, France refused to be a party to coercive measures against him despite having signed the note in the previous year.